sercankulcu/sercankulcu.github.io/_pages/art-webgl.md

   <a class="art-card" href="/art/webgl/sabah-cayi/">
     <img src="/images/art/webgl/sabah-cayi.png" alt="A tulip-shaped glass of tea on a saucer by a sunlit window, rendered in 3D" loading="lazy" width="960" height="540">
     <span class="art-title">Morning Tea</span>
-    <span class="art-meta">A glass of tea by a window above the sea: light through the tea and the glass, window-bar shadows sliding across the table, steam and dust in the sun · three.js · 48 s loop</span>
+    <span class="art-meta">A glass of tea by a window above the sea: light through the tea and the glass, window-bar shadows sliding across the table, lace curtains stirring, a simit on a plate, steam and dust in the sun · three.js · 48 s loop</span>
   </a>

   <a class="art-card" href="/art/webgl/yagmurlu-pencere/">